-The centre financial assets consist of receivables and available-for-sale financial assets.
-Financial assets are recognized in the statement of financial position as receivables.
+The centre financial assets consist of cash and bank balances and receivables.
 They are recognized initially at fair value and subsequently measured at amortized cost less provision for impairment.
 Cash and Cash Equivalents are also classified as financial assets.
 They are subsequently measured at amortized cost.
-Cash and Cash Equivalents include cash on hand, deposits held at call with banks and other short-term highly liquid investments with original maturities of three months or less.
+Cash and Cash Equivalents include cash on hand, deposits held at call with banks.
 The centre assesses each financial position date whether there is objective evidence (such) as significant financial difficulty of the obligor, breach of contract, or it becomes probable that the debtor will enter bankruptcy, the asset is tested for impairment.
 The amount of loss is measured as the difference between the asset's carrying amount and the present value of the estimated future cash flows (excluding future expected credit losses that have not been incurred) discounted at the financial asset's original effective interest rate (that is, the effective interest rate computed at initial recognition).

 The carrying amount of the asset is reduced through use of an allowance account.
 The amount of the loss is recognized in the statement of income.
-In relation to receivables, a provision for impairment is made when there is objective evidence (such as the probability of insolvency or significant financial difficulties of the debtor) that the centre will not be able to collect all the amounts due under the original terms of the invoice.
-Impaired debts are derecognized when they are assessed as uncollectible.
+In relation to receivables, a provision for impairment made when there is objective evidence (such as the probability of insolvency or significant financial difficulties of the debtor) that the centre will not be able to collect all the amounts due under the original terms of the invoice.
+Impaired debts are derecognized when they are assessed as collectible.